Your Guide To Season 3 Of Queer Eye — AKA The Best Season Yet

-Since its premiere last January, Queer Eye has continued to evolve — and season 3, which arrived Friday on Netflix, is proof.
+Since its premiere last January, Queer Eye has continued to evolve — and season 3, which dropped today on Netflix, is proof.
 Jonathan is almost exclusively wearing heels now, and it is spectacular as it sounds.
 The Fab Five has a new mascot, a French bulldog named Bruley.
 Seemingly, Antoni has written an avocado ban into his contract.

 But when it comes to the fundamentals, the Queer Eye reboot is just as earnest and uplifting as ever.
 If anything, the show is at its best this season.
 The Fab Five's goofy antics reach new levels of ridiculousness, providing an essential contrast to the emotional deep dives that take place throughout this Kansas City, Missouri-set season.